, which determines the place of supply.

 Definition of export supply

-An export supply pertains to the provision of goods or services that occur beyond the domestic borders of a country.
-Under the Goods and Services Tax (GST) law framework, export supplies are zero-rated.
-This classification signifies that no tax liability is imposed on these transactions, allowing exporters to conduct their business without the burden of paying GST on the exported goods or services.
-Moreover, exporters are entitled to claim a refund for the input tax credit associated with these export supplies, enhancing the competitiveness of their international trade endeavours and facilitating smoother cross-border transactions.
+Firstly, an export supply pertains to the provision of goods or services that occur beyond the domestic borders of a country.
+In addition, under the Goods and Services Tax (GST) law framework, the authorities classify export supplies as zero-rated.
+As a result, this classification removes the burden of tax liability from exporters, enabling them to operate without paying GST on exported goods or services.
+Furthermore, exporters claim refunds for the input tax credit associated with these exports, which enhances their competitiveness in international trade.
+As a result, this system facilitates smoother cross-border transactions.

 Some characteristics of transactions classified as export supplies are:

-• Central government notification is required to designate the supply of goods as deemed exports under Section 147 of the CGST Act.
+- The central government must issue a notification to designate the supply of goods as deemed exports under Section 147 of the CGST Act.

-• Tax liability must be fulfilled at the time of supply, and a refund can be claimed for the tax paid on such supplies.
+- Businesses must fulfill tax liability at the time of supply.
+Additionally, they can claim a refund for the tax paid on these supplies.

 Identifying export supply scenarios